-For the ESS test, Parsons provided the salt simulant and their analysis (LABCS-SSFS-002aRW09).
-SRNL added a de minimus volume of 137Cs source to make the parent solution ~1E+06 dpm/mL (a goal activity to provide enough activity for easy radiocounting, but to provide minimal dose to personnel).
+For the ESS test, Parsons provided the salt simulant and the as-weighed composition (LABCS-SSFS-002aRW09).^v SRNL added a de minimus volume of 137Cs source to make the parent solution \sim 1E+06 dpm/mL (a goal activity to provide enough activity for easy radiocounting, while providing minimal dose to personnel).
 See Table 1 for the composition of this material.
+This is the same procedure used as in the previous Parsons solvent ESS test.^{vi}